inertialsense/docs.inertialsense.com/docs/user-manual/application-config/UART.md

 # UART Interface

 The IMX has different UART TTL serial ports.
-These serial ports can be converted from TTL to RS232 or RS422 using a level converter, such as found on the Rugged, EVB-1, and EVB-2 carrier boards.
+These serial ports can be converted from TTL to RS232 or RS422 using a level converter, such as found on the Rugged-3, EVB-1, and EVB-2 carrier boards.

-## Actual UART Baud Rates - (Serial 0 and Serial 2)
+## Actual UART Baud Rates

 The serial ports use different peripherals so the actual baud rates of the ports differ.
-Serial ports 0 and 2 are UART and Serial 1 is USART.

 Due to UART limitations, the ***actual baud rate*** that the hardware is capable of generating differs from the target or desired baud rate.
 This difference is more pronounced at higher baud rates (>921600 bps).
 The following table outlines these differences.